Medial Head Triceps Exercises for Bigger, Stronger Arms

 Where is the medial head of the triceps?

-The triceps muscle is located on the back of the upper arm and is made up of three heads: the lateral head, the medial head, and the long head.
+The triceps muscle is located on the back of the upper arm and comprises three heads: the lateral head, the medial head, and the long head.

-The medial head is located on the inner portion of the tricep, closest to the midline of the body.
+The medial head is located on the inner portion of the tricep, closest to the body’s midline.

-It is responsible for elbow extension and helps in stabilizing the shoulder joint during exercises.
+It is responsible for elbow extension and helps stabilize the shoulder joint during exercises.

-The triceps muscle is made up of three heads: the lateral head, the medial head, and the long head.
+The triceps muscle comprises three heads: the lateral head, the medial head, and the long head.

 To hit all three heads of the triceps muscle, it’s important to include exercises that target all three heads simultaneously.